helidon-io/helidon/docs/se/injection/declarative.md

 #### Type Validation

 A type annotated with `@Validation.Validated` will have validation code generated.
 Usage of that type can be marked with `@Validation.Valid` - if such an annotation is present, and it is on a field of another validated type, or it is a parameter, return type, or a type argument of a parameter/return type of a service method, the object instance will be validated using a generated interceptor.
+Type-use validation is supported on nested `Optional`, `Collection`, `List`, `Set`, `Map` key/value types, array component types, and wildcard bounds.

 #### Usage